 Archer is committed to obeying the law in all countries where the Company does business.
 All countries have laws that prohibit bribery.
 In addition, an increasing number of countries and international organizations - notably Norway, the United States, the United Kingdom, the European Union, and signatories to the Organization for Economic Co-operation and Development (OECD) and United Nations anti-bribery conventions - have adopted laws to prohibit bribery even when it is committed outside these countries' own borders.
-A breach of any of these laws is a serious offence which can result in fines for companies and imprisonment for individuals
+A breach of any of these laws is a serious offence which can result in fines for companies and imprisonment for individuals.

-The U.S. and UK in particular have aggressively enforced their laws, the Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act.
-Also, the U.S. FCPA and U.K. Bribery Act both have far-reaching jurisdiction - meaning the Company must be mindful of its employees' and representatives' actions in all its locations
+The U.S. in particular has aggressively enforced its law, the Foreign Corrupt Practices Act (FCPA).
+Also, the U.S. FCPA along with the U.K. Bribery Act both have far-reaching jurisdiction - meaning the Company must be mindful of its employees' and representatives' actions in all its locations.